BodgeMaster/new_dawn_mirror/ma Escape From Dome City.md

 "Annie!"
 Someone shouts her name.
 "Annie, get in here, run!"

 Annie breaks out of her freeze.
 The train had turned out to be a single car.
-A single, rusty car, painted in light and dark blue. *note: make it a theme that the metro is always yellow and red* The only person inside is the driver, turning away from the door he just opened.
-He wears a Neotek jacket - no doubt, that’s Jack.
-He runs to the other end of the train and Annie begins to move as well.
-While she’s still running towards the open door, the motors start humming.
-Annie jumps inside as the train starts moving back in the direction it came from.
+A single rusty railcar painted in different shades of blue. *note: make it a theme that the metro is always yellow and red* The only person inside is the driver, turning away from the door he just opened - that has to be Jack.
+His Neotek jacket flaps in the air as he runs to the other end of the train.
+While Annie is still running towards the open door, the motors start humming.
+She jumps inside as the train starts to move back in the direction it came from.
 The door closes just after leaving the platform.

 The train accelerates with a force stronger than anything she has ever felt before.
 The motors scream, the entire train rattles.
 While making her way to the front, she looks outside.
 The city flies by.
 The horn sounds as the train barrels though the next station.
 The platform appears, is visible for just long enough to see the astonished faces of the onlookers, and disappears again.